marceloarbore/clojure-datomic-adb-23ai-vector-search/README.md

 ## What this demo is

+This microservice receives a question about food and returns the 5 most-likely foods from the database (based on similarity search).

+Example question: "comida baiana com dende"
+Anwser:
+1) Um(a) delicioso(a) moqueca, do litoral baiano, preparado artesanalmente e feito(a) com azeite de dendê, que aquece a alma
+2) Um(a) saboroso(a) vatapá, do recôncavo baiano, cozido(a) lentamente e feito(a) com coco ralado, que derrete na boca (the program returns 5 foods.
+Omitting next 3 for brevity)

 This is a small, end‑to‑end demo of a Clojure microservice that combines:
 - Clojure + Pedestal (HTTP)
 - Datomic using SQL storage on Oracle